jack-carter/aws-serverless-starter/README.md

 This project provides a comprehensive overview of setting up a project for AWS Serverless development from scratch, following the guide at [Guide: First Serverless Project](https://medium.com/serverlessguru/guide-first-serverless-project-630b91366505).

 ## What You'll Need to Begin
+* Node Version Manager (`nvm`)
+* Node Package Manager (`npm`)
+* `npm` Package for AWS Serverless (`sls`)
 * an AWS Account
 * an AWS User Credential to act as an admin for Serverless operations
 * an AWS Access Key ID and Secret Access Key for that admin user
-* Node Version Manager (`nvm`)
-* Node Package Manager (`npm`)
-* `npm` Package for AWS Serverless (`sls`)

-## Creating an AWS Account
-You can signup for your AWS here at [Signup for AWS](https://portal.aws.amazon.com/billing/signup), and simply follow instructions in the link at the top of this README.md file.

 ## Installing `nvm`
 ...